"I know, Watson, you share my love of all that is bizarre and outside the humdrum routine of ordinary life."

-A Man Is Not a Virgin: Sherlock is quite sexually active, such as in the pilot Watson sees a girl (possibly a prostitute) leaving his home.
-Interestingly, Sherlock never shows romantic interest in Watson but instead prefers random, one-off encounters.
+A Man Is Not a Virgin: Sherlock is shown as a quite sexually active man.
+Interestingly, Sherlock never shows romantic interest in Joan but instead prefers random, one-off encounters.

 Averted with Detective Bell, as shown in "Details."
 As Joan describes it, his apartment is immaculate.

 Averted with Mycroft as well.